 How to make the perfect project plan

-A wise business coach said that there is a big difference between a plan and an idea.
-While an idea exists only in your head and may never come true, a plan is something that, with proper effort and the right details, can be easily implemented.
+A wise business coach once said that there is a big difference between a plan and an idea.
+While an idea exists only in your head and may never come to fruition, a plan is something that can be easily implemented with the right effort and the right details.

 An ideal plan is one that allows you to realize tasks as close as possible to what you had in mind (written down on paper or voiced).